uselesstechjunks/leetcode/docs/source/applied/practical/datatech.rst

 2. Noise Filtering
 -----------------------------------------------------------------------
-- Human-in-the-loop Use human feedback to verify or correct labels in the dataset.
+- Human-in-the-loop: Use human feedback to verify or correct labels in the dataset.
-- Confidence-based Filtering Remove samples with low model confidence or high disagreement between multiple annotators.
+- Confidence-based Filtering: Remove samples with low model confidence or high disagreement between multiple annotators.

 3. Outlier Detection
 -----------------------------------------------------------------------
 - Apply algorithms (e.g., Isolation Forest, Z-score method) to detect outliers in the dataset and remove instances with highly suspicious labels.

-3. Insufficient Labels - Sparse Labels
+3. Low Data Regime
 =======================================================================
 1. Semi Supervised Learning
 -----------------------------------------------------------------------